MultinetInteractive/eduadmin-booking/new_website/docs/shortcodes.md

 The `showimages`-attribute will show the images for course templates, if it was disabled by backend settings.

-The `ondemand`-attribute will determine if you show either courses with planned events, or on demand courses
+The `ondemand`-attribute will determine if you show either courses with planned events, or on demand courses.

+The `allcourses`-attribute will show all courses, regardless if they are on demand or not.

 * * *